data-altinn-no/oed-authz/README.md

 If no relation (ie. role assignement) exists, an empty `roleAssignments` array will be returned.

-## Internal usage
+## Internal Altinn usage

 Supply a `PipRequest`-body with one or both the `from` and `to` properties set to norwegian identification numbers for the deceased (estate) and heir (recipient), respectively to the endpoint `/api/v1/pip`.
 One of the parameters can be omitted to get a list of all relations for the given from/to.
+This will include additional roles compared to the API for external consumers.

 This requires a Maskinporten-token with the scope `altinn:dd:internal`